 1. Dropbox

-The Dropbox team utilized its pitch deck to showcase its innovative product, explain its user engagement, and validate its business model.
+The Dropbox team utilized its pitch deck to showcase its innovative product, explain its traction, and validate its business model.
 Investors quickly displayed interest, and Dropbox struck its first investor deal shortly after its Demo Day appearance.

 The Pros of Dropbox’s Pitch Deck